 I need to share another autumn fun.
 As soon as I saw it on pinterest I fell in love with it.
 Laminated leaves.
 I found the laminated leaves idea there; just click on the link to get to the original idea.

 First, I pressed the leaves a little.
 They were not totally dry when I laminated them so they kept some of their flexibility during lamination.
 I didn’t add magnets as it was suggested, maybe next year we’ll do this activity again and display them on the fridge.

 Then we did some of the activities the Teaching Mama recommended.
-(On that site you can find tons of great ideas to entertain and educate you kids of all ages.
-I can highly recommend to follow it.)
+(On her site you can find tons of great ideas to entertain and educate you kids of all ages.
+I can highly recommend following it.)

 - Colour sorting

 We only had yellow, brown and green leaves, unfortunately I couldn’t find red or orange ones at that time.
 Later on I added some more to the collection. (there is on orangey leaf you can find totally separated on the left side)

 - Making leaf faces with googly eyes and pop-pom noses (I drew the mouths E. did the rest)

 - Making leaf people (revising major body parts like arms, legs, upper body and feet)